Frequently Asked Questions

+Frequently Asked Questions

 Who provides data?

 Several of the area’s hospital systems and physician groups are already participating with etHIN, and more are in the process of being added.
 See a list of current participants.

 How do I access patient information through etHIN?

-You may access information through your own EMR after integration to etHIN, or, if you don’t have an EMR, through etHIN’s secure Physician’s Portal, also known as the Virtual Health Record (VHR).
+You may access information through your own EMR after integration to etHIN, or, if you don’t have an EMR, through etHIN’s secure Physician’s Portal, also known as the etHIN Health Information Portal (eHIP).

-Yes, etHIN can provide access to both the Virtual Health Record, mentioned above, and DirectSX, a secure email system that allows sharing of clinical information.
+Yes, etHIN can provide access to both the etHIN Health Information Portal (eHIP), mentioned above, and DirectSX, a secure email system that allows sharing of clinical information.
 DirectSX is a simple, secure messaging system that allows for patient information to be sent from one provider to another.

 How long does it take to get started?

 Implementation time depends on your current systems and which method you decide to use to exchange information. etHIN’s staff will be able to assist with developing a time frame after talking with you to determine the solution that best suits your needs.

 How much does access to information through etHIN cost?

 The cost will depend on the etHIN solution you decide to use for information sharing and the systems you already have in place.
 There are several options available to you, and etHIN will help assess your needs and arrive at the most cost effective solution for you and your patients.
-Contact us for more information or call us at 865-691-8433.
-If you prefer, you can email us at firstname.lastname@example.org.

 etHIN DirectSX is a HIPAA-compliant, secure messaging service that allows users to securely send and receive protected health information (PHI) messages and attachments to other participating healthcare providers.